Datagaps is the only company to be listed in Gartner® DataOps Tools & Data Observability market guides

 1. Defining Clear Validation Rules

-Datagaps DataOps Suite includes a powerful set of tools to define and deploy data quality rules.
-These rules generate a data quality score that indicates whether the data meets user expectations.
-The higher the score, the better the quality of the data, ensuring users can trust and use it effectively.
+DataOps Suite includes a powerful set of tools to define and deploy data quality rules that generate a data quality score.
+The higher the score, the more the data can be trusted and used effectively.

 • No-code rule builders (SQL, Duplicate Check, Attribute Check)